Sinfest

 Sinfest is a long-running daily American comic strip by Tatsuya Ishida.
-It originally appeared in the Daily Bruin student newspaper between 1991 and 1994.
+It originally appeared in the University of California, Los Angeles' Daily Bruin student newspaper between 1991 and 1994.
 Ishida relaunched the comic strip in 2000 by self-publishing it online as a webcomic.
-Sinfest has also been collected into five printed books; Dark Horse Comics published two of them, in 2009 and 2011.
+Sinfest has also been collected into five printed books; three were self-published by Ishida between 2002 and 2005 and two were published by Dark Horse Comics in 2009 and 2011.

 The comic has received mixed reactions over the years due to its treatment of topics such as race, feminism, politics, and sexism.
 Its themes and tone have shifted significantly over time, with the 1990s incarnation often regarded as particularly crass.
-During the 2000s, the comic adopted a black comedy style, frequently referencing pop culture.
+During the 2000s, the comic was described as frequently referencing pop culture and using black comedy, a style that makes light of subjects normally considered serious or painful to discuss.
 In 2008, it began incorporating more overt political and ideological themes, including elements of radical feminism from 2011 onward.
-In 2022, the comic's content led to the author's bans from platforms such as Patreon and Twitter for violating policies on hateful content.
+In the 2020s, Sinfest increasingly embraced conspiratorial and antisemitic themes; Ishida was banned from platforms such as Patreon and Twitter for violating policies on hateful content.

 History

-Launch and transition from print to online publication

-A 2000 Sinfest panel including an anti-African American racist fried chicken stereotype.
-Sinfest has been described as "insulting and degrading" and as "including racial caricatures."
+Early years

+Ishida has said he wanted to create comics after reading a Peanuts paperback as a child, due to "the simplicity and solitary nature of the medium."

 Sinfest was initially published by the University of California, Los Angeles' Daily Bruin from October 16, 1991, to 1994.
-Publishers Weekly described these strips as even "raunchier and harsher" than Sinfest comics from the early 2000s.
-In 2009, Ishida said he wanted to create comics after reading a Peanuts paperback as a child, due to "the simplicity and solitary nature of the medium."
+This first Sinfest comic included a "full spread artist's rendition of an opened vagina," with Ishida saying that he created this comic as "a response to an issue of a feminist newsletter."
+Publishers Weekly described these strips as even "raunchier and harsher" than the "harsh" Sinfest comics from the early 2000s.
+Ishida debuted the character Slick in 1991, with the character saying that UCLA was "obsessed with admitting underqualified minorities for the sake of diversity."
+In 1994, Sinfest included what Ishida has described as "the original 'Matriarchy' series," set in a "society ruled by women" where Slick starts a "pro-men guerilla insurgency group."

 Following this phase of Sinfest, Ishida briefly worked as penciller for Dark Horse Comics' G.I.
-Joe Extreme (published 1995–6).
+Joe Extreme and Godzilla (published 1995–6).
 (Note: Ishida said that he "botched" this job, saying that "several [of his] pages were so poorly drawn they had to get another guy to redo them entirely".)